AMTStudent/AMTStudent.github.io/projects/platformer/README.md

     * `git commit -m '<message about commit>'`

         * Note: For the  `<message about commit>` you can pass in any message stating the resason for why you are pushing to github.
-Such as, `git commit -m 'added platforms and collectables to game`
+Such as, `git commit -m 'added platforms and collectables to game'`

     * `git push`